 - Take Jesus at His word, Mark 5:36.
 Why not be afraid and worried?
 Because Jesus said we don’t need to be.
 Do we believe Him?

 - God has joy in store for you, Luke 2:9-11.
 God has good news of great joy.
 For all the people.
 Yes, that means you.
 Would you rather focus on fear or joy?

 - God is offering you deep peace, John 14:27.
 Jesus tells us to take charge of our hearts and not let them be troubled, but rather to set our minds on His peace that He offers us as a gift.

-- Just go to your Daddy, Romans 8:15.
+- Just go to your Heavenly Father, Romans 8:15.
 When little kids are afraid, they run to a trusted parent for security.
 That’s what God is inviting us to do, to run to Him with everything we’re tempted to worry about or be afraid of, tell Him all about it, and trust Him to take care of us.

 How to Use These Verses

 - There’s enough Scripture here to get you through every day of the month, no matter when you start it.
 One idea is to copy and paste each verse into a reminder app in your phone.
-How about setting the reminders to show up during a time when you typically experience worry, fear, or anxiety?I’ve worried in the past about big things that happened to me, like moving across an ocean, my daughter facing cancer at age 15, and my mother being widowed too young.
+How about setting these reminders to show up during a time when you typically experience worry, fear, or anxiety?I’ve worried in the past about big things that happened to me, like moving across an ocean, my daughter facing cancer at age 15, and my mother being widowed too young.
 I’ve been beset with fears about little things—even about writing this post!
 Ironic, I know.
 But what saves me each time is remembering that God is my strength (see #13 above) and He will hold me up (#19).
 I purposefully place my trust in Him as each challenge comes along.
 And what does God do with my willingness to trust Him?
 He often turns the whole occasion into a joyfest (#29) like the wonder of getting to organize and share these beautiful Scriptures with you.
 God is my song! (#17.)